itechf-s/fincz-blog/content/hi/about/index.md

 ---
 title: "About"
-description: "Bestrani, Find the latest Information’s on Beauty, Fashion, Makeup, and more.
-Our Information is Highly confident and suggested Lifestyle Resources on the Internet."
+description: "The best way to build your wealth is to invest wisely.Keep up with the latest on Personal Finance with informative blogs on Wealth, Investment, Money Management, Retirement Planning, Tax-Saving and much more."
 author: "ahmad"
 date: "2020-11-01T15:12:36"
-aliases: ["about-us", "about-Bestrani"]
+aliases: ["about-us", "about-Fincz"]
 reward:  false
 readingTime: false
 ---